 ↩

-99. This is a very pedantic requirement, which practical programmers can in fact ignore.
-Any programmer who has found and eliminated ambiguities in his grammar will usually, in the process, also have found and eliminated ambiguous right recursions, since it is far easier to eliminate them than to determine is they create a overall ambiguity.
+132. This is a very pedantic requirement, which practical programmers can in fact ignore.
+Any programmer who has found and eliminated ambiguities in his grammar will usually, in the process, also have found and eliminated ambiguous right recursions, since it is easier to eliminate them than to determine if they create a overall ambiguity.
 In fact, it is an open question whether there are any unambiguous grammars with ambiguous right recursions -- neither Joop Leo or I know of any. ↩

 In this, precedence goes from tightest to loosest.